galenwp/urbit.org/content/understanding-urbit/people-history.md

 Our test network runs for ten months without a reboot.

-Our private sale, shared only with our mailing list, sells out in six hours — limit two per person.
+Our private sale, shared only with our mailing list, sells 1024 stars in six hours — limit two per person.

 **2018**

-Tlon sells about 8% of its stake in the network to accelerate Urbit development. urbit.live gets going and starts selling Urbit IDs to the public.
+Tlon sells about 8% of its stake in the network to accelerate Urbit development.

 **2019**

-Tlon spends the year stabilizing Arvo and building OS 1.
+Tlon spends the year stabilizing Arvo and building OS 1. urbit.live gets going and starts selling Urbit IDs to the public.

+**2020**

+[OS 1 is released](https://www.youtube.com/watch?v=71ViyftPkGk), Tlon [announces hosting](https://www.youtube.com/watch?v=w3qKe_WZr50), urbit.org accelerates community development and a few other companies get off the ground.

 <img class="ba" src="https://media.urbit.org/site/understanding-urbit/uu-history-4.jpg"/>